 - Both literally and metaphorically.
-He had rockets locked on the magnetic signature of Anakin's cloaked ship, just like he did numerous times before.
-Except since usually "no ship that small has a cloaking device", he failed to calculate the difference of size, speed and maneuverability compared to his earlier experiences with cloaked cruisers, allowing Anakin to lead the rockets right back into his flagship's defenseless bridge.
+In "Cat and Mouse", he has rockets locked on the magnetic signature of Anakin's cloaked ship, just like he's done numerous times before.
+Except since usually "no ship that small has a cloaking device", he fails to calculate the difference of size, speed and maneuverability compared to his earlier experiences with cloaked cruisers, allowing Anakin to lead the rockets right back into his flagship's defenseless bridge.
 Luckily for him, he survived that.

-- It happens again during the Bad Batch arc when Anakin, Captain Rex, and the Bad Batch rescue Echo — who the Separatists had been using for a military algorithm to predict the Republic's moves — from Skako Minor.
-Echo, taking advantage of the fact that Wat Tambor is too scared of reporting his failure to keep hold of Echo to Trench, pretends to still be under Separatist control while infiltrating Trench's flagship, allowing him to sabotage the Separatist campaign on Anaxes.
+- It happens again during the Bad Batch arc when Anakin, Captain Rex, and the Bad Batch rescue Echo who the Separatists have been using for a military algorithm to predict the Republic's moves from Skako Minor.
+Echo, taking advantage of the fact that Wat Tambor is too greedy to report his failure to keep hold of Echo to Trench, pretends to still be under Separatist control while infiltrating Trench's flagship, allowing him to sabotage the Separatist campaign on Anaxes.

 - Impaled with Extreme Prejudice: This is how Anakin ultimately kills him.

-- Large Ham: He puts plenty of emphasis in his lines during his first appearance.
-He's not quite as hammy after he gets reconstructed.
+- Large Ham: He puts plenty of emphasis in his lines.

 - Living Legend: Yularen was quite terrified at the thought of having him as an opponent again.